xma711/notebook/database/relational_database/postgres/README.md

 Being primary key means that the values must be unique and not null.

 For equip_id and install_date, we have not given a field length.
-This is because the set lenght is implied by the type in this case.
+This is because the set length is implied by the type in this case.

 There is a constraint for the "location" column that requires the value to be one of 8 possible values.

 To see the new table created:
 postgres=# \d

-exmaple:
+example:
 ```
 postgres=# \d
                    List of relations